-- As in the pre-construction process, make holes and filled them with chemicals, to create a barrier around the house.
+- As in the pre-construction process, make holes and fill them with chemicals to create a barrier around the house.

 - Treat the floors and walls by drilling holes and filling them with chemicals.
 All walls or the vast majority should be treated to ensure that no more spreading will continue.

-- Apply chemicals on all points of contacts of wood with the ground or with any part of the building.
+- Apply chemicals on all points of contact of wood with the ground or with any part of the building.

 - Also, treat any voids in masonry with anti-termite treatment.